Mixed-norm Herz-type Besov-Triebel-Lizorkin spaces: Jawerth and Franke embeddings

-if $s_{1}-\frac{n}{s}=s_{2}-\frac{n}{q}$ and $0<q<s<\infty $; see, \cite {Ja77}.
-We will extend this embeddings to mixed-norm Herz-type Besov-Triebel-Lizorkin spaces.\ We will prove the discrete version of Jawerth embedding in such spaces, where it is used the technique of non-increasing rearrangement.
+see \cite{Ja77}.
+In this subsection, we extend this embedding to mixed-norm Herz-type Besov--Triebel--Lizorkin spaces.
+To this end, we prove a discrete version of the Jawerth embedding by means of non-increasing rearrangement techniques.

 \begin{definition} Let $\mu $ be the Lebesgue measure in $\mathbb{R}^{n}$.
 If $f$ is a measurable function on $\mathbb{R}^{n}$, we define the non-increasing rearrangement of $f$ through

 where $m_{f}$ $(\lambda )=\mu (\{x\in \mathbb{R}^{n}:|f(x)|>\lambda \})$ is the distribution function of $f$. \end{definition}